Milanxam/u-chat/README.md

 - fully responsive, mobile and other screen sizes
 - industry standard accessability features

-Will make more changes in the future, possiby port into a flutter application
+Will make more changes in the future, possiby port into a flutter/reactnative application